Transitions can be tough.

 - Confident of what is expected, so that they can follow directions and gain cooperation skills.

-A Picture Schedule can help you find a rhythm to your day and provide security, comfort, and clarity to a young child.
+A Picture Schedule can help you find a rhythm to your day and provide security, comfort, and confidence to a young child.

 We often hear, “One picture is worth a thousand words.”
 This is very true for young children.
 By adding pictures to support your words, children follow routines more smoothly, with greater independence and fewer behavior problems.